Creating GIFs in Photoshop: A Step by Step Guide

 How do you create animated GIFs in Photoshop?

 The most popular content on the internet is visual media.
-Don’t believe it?
-Jeff Bullas, a famous social marketer, stated that “articles with images get 94% more total views.”
+Optimind found that “[a]rticles with images get 94% more views than those without.”
 Twitter says that posts with images “average a 35% boost in Retweets.”
-Wordstream noted that video on social media “generates 1200% more shares than text and image content combined.”
+Likewise, video on social media “generates 1200% more shares than text and image content combined.”
 Don’t go overboard with the pictures, though!
 You’ll want to avoid having your posts or site pages load at the same pace as a snail.

 GIFs aren’t so hard to make.
 Likewise, this’ll be an easy guide.
 Read on for instructions on how to use Adobe’s most famous editing software!